hoangcuong2011/Good-Papers/README.md

 **Papers with quick notes**

+- *Learning to Optimize* (https://arxiv.org/abs/1606.01885): This paper explores automating algorithm design and present a method to learn an optimization method.
+The paper uses reinforcement learning to train their own model, with a note that simple supervised learning does not fit to the task since the data is not i.i.d.
+The authors also mention they use guided policy search instead of simple policy gradient due to its difficulty in training policy gradient (high variance).
+Overall this is a very good paper to know and there are a lot of things new to me.
+A good reference to the paper can also be found here http://bair.berkeley.edu/blog/2017/09/12/learning-to-optimize-with-rl/.

 - *Deep Learning without Poor Local Minima* (http://www.mit.edu/~kawaguch/publications/kawaguchi-nips16.pdf): This paper is a good theoretical reference that shows that: for deep linear neural networks, every local minimum is a global minimum, but for deep non-linear neural networks, it is also the same given that there are some unrealistic assumptions.
 The paper is far from applicable to non-linear neural networks, but it is a nice progress to push forwards a better understanding of training deep neural networks.

 - *Identifying and attacking the saddle point problem in high-dimensional non-convex optimization* (https://ganguli-gang.stanford.edu/pdf/14.SaddlePoint.NIPS.pdf): It is often thought that a main source of difficulty for gradient descent method to find the global minimum is the proliferation of local minima with much higher error than